-- Digitally certified PDF signature - · Print form, manually sign, scan to PDF
+- Digitally certified PDF signature - Print form, manually sign, scan to PDF

-Rober Sancho

-Icahn Charter School 1, 2, 3, 4, 5, 6 and

-1. List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Disclosure of Financial Interest by a Current or Former Trustee Trustee Name: Name of Charter School Education Corporation: 1.
+List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Member Board Trustees 2.
+Are you related, by blood or marriage, to any person employed by the school and/or education corporation?

-Trustee

-2. Are you related, by blood or marriage, to any person employed by the school and/or education corporation?

 If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
 3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?